-4 Free Apps For Learning A Language Before You Travel
+4 Free Apps For Learning A New Language Before You Travel

-Nobody expects you to be fluent in the language before you set off for your next destination (props if you are, though), understanding how to use a few key phrases will make your life on the proverbial road a whole lot easier.
+Nobody expects you to be fluent in the language before you set off for your next destination (props if you are, though, and we have more time than ever to practice right now), but understanding how to use a few key phrases will make your life on the proverbial road a whole lot easier.

 Fortunately, there are a number of free apps that will whip your foreign language skills into shape, and some that act as handy translators when you’re in a bind.